nbrg-ppcu/PhaStyle/README.md

 6. **Final Prediction**: The aggregated probabilities give us a final verdict on whether the phage is virulent or temperate.

-### Why It Matters

-ProkBERT PhaStyle can efficiently and accurately predict phage lifestyles without the need for complex bioinformatics pipelines or extensive manual annotations.
-This is especially handy when dealing with fragmented sequences from metagenomic studies, where traditional methods might falter.

 ## Results